All Episodes

 Sean, it's a pleasure to speak to you.

-Say hi to Iman.
+Say hi to Ayman.

-My name is Bill McGrawdy.
+My name is Bill McGrordy.

-I'm doing all right, thanks.
+I'm doing all right.

 Yeah.

-You know, I I respect the fact that you are coming out and willing to call it what it is, you know, radical Islam.
+You know, I respect the fact that you are coming out and willing to call it what it is, you know, radical Islam.

-But you know, I work over in those countries that we're talking about, Saudi Arabia, the UAE, Oman.
+But, you know, I work over in those countries that we're talking about, Saudi Arabia, the UAE, Oman.

 And out of those countries, there is Sharia law.